THE GAME OF BICYCLE RACING

 McLoughlin Brothers, USA, 1901

-By the way, both games are the same size (roughly 49 x 26 cms, that is 19" x 10")
+By the way, both games are the same size (roughly 49 x 26 cm, that is, 19" x 10")

 The rules are also simpler than Bicycle Race's.
-Each player controls just one cyclist (instead of three) and it is simply a "roll and move" (in this case, "spin and move") game.
+Each player controls just one cyclist (instead of three), and it is simply a "roll and move" (in this case, "spin and move") game.

 On top of the rules you can read "COPYRIGHT, 1901, by McLOUGHLIN BROS".